How to Create the Ideal Humidity Levels in Your Bedroom This Autumn

 Oct 1, 2024 | Bedroom Environment

-Prepare for the winter months by keeping these helpful tips in mind to create the perfect cosy environment in your bedroom with the right temperature and humidity levels.
+Prepare for the winter months by following our tips to create the ideal humidity levels and the perfect cosy bedroom environment with the right temperature and humidity.

 To keep things comfortable, the ideal bedroom humidity in winter should be 30% – 50%.
 When humidity levels are too low, this can lead to dry air.
 Cranking the heating up too high for too long can exacerbate this, leading to irritated nasal passages, sneezing, coughing, itchy throat, and possibly increased suffering from colds and other viruses.